 The Project recognizes that the economic benefit at national level will be produced using the natural resources of the Nenskra and Nakra valleys and that communities have a right to share in that benefit - and that this is not compensation for negative impacts.
-The Social Impact Assessment as well as public meetings conducted in 2015 highlighted the need to share the Project benefits more fully with local communities.
-For that purpose, a Community Investment Strategy will be established by JSCNH.
-Based on this strategy, annual Community Investment Programmes will be developed and implemented to contribute to local initiatives that address educational, economic and social needs of communities and that will be sustainable in the long term.
+The Social Impact Assessment as well as public meetings conducted in 2015 and 2016 highlighted the need to share the Project benefits more fully with local communities.
+For that purpose, a Community Investment Strategy has been established by JSCNH.
+Based on this strategy, a Community Investment Programme will be implemented, as a mean to ensure that the local population in the Nenskra and the Nakra valleys can have a share of the benefits created by the Project.
+It is a tool proposed by the Project Company to support the local communities to build community capacity, address development challenges and to take advantage of emerging opportunities.